 Not just financial institutions, but even individuals are facing threats of fraud and scams.
 There are multiple imposters out in the market trying to access the logins of other people.
-Whether it is a freelancing platform, bank, or just a social media platform, criminals leave no business unattended.
+Criminals leave no business unattended, whether it is a freelancing platform, bank, or just a social media platform.
 Their tactics cause upheaval within the technological world.

-Although cybersecurity systems are investing millions of dollars to help businesses protect their workplace, there are still many loopholes that need to be covered.
-Hence, many organizations are now adopting 2-factor authentication as an enhanced security system and it regraded as the future of dat protection.
+Although cybersecurity systems invest millions of dollars to help businesses protect their workplace, many loopholes still need to be covered.
+Hence, many organizations are now adopting 2-factor authentication as an enhanced security system and are regarded as the future of data protection.

 Security Threat Buster

 Careless digital practices have paved the way for fraudsters to access accounts of multiple banks, social media accounts, freelancing platforms, and many more.
 These platforms have sensitive details of customers and clients that shouldn’t be accessible by fraudsters.
-But due to careless practices, such as opening links that shouldn’t be clicked and not paying attention to installing security systems, fraudsters gain access to these sensitive details.
+But due to careless practices, such as opening links that shouldn’t be clicked and not paying attention to installing security systems.

 Other than these practices, digital platforms do not have an added security protocol that is strong enough to bust scammers out of the system.
 These platforms usually ask simple questions such as “your pet name,” “the name of your best friend,” or “your childhood school name,” which can easily be guessed by scanning the social media site of the customer.